Two Great Theatre Traditions

 Beginning with the success of A Christmas Carol, audiences have delighted in productions of Peter Pan, It’s a Wonderful Life, Cinderella, Miracle on 34th Street, Alice in Wonderland, and The Little Match Girl.
 Year after year, tickets for our holiday season production sell out within days, if not hours, as over 2,200 people attend.

 Beginning in 2008, our Theatre program started another great tradition when we partnered with La Puente Home, the homeless organization in the San Luis Valley, to use our opening night performance of the holiday season show as a fundraiser to help those in need.

-To date, we have raised nearly $200,000 from our opening night performances.
+To date, we have raised over $400,000 from our opening night performances.
 And for our students, it is a concrete reminder that their art can make a difference.